(ME-UYR) Mentoring Experiences for Underrepresented Young Researchers Program

 • Call for project proposals: A call for project proposals will be put out asking for applications by the young research candidates within the research domains of the potential mentors.

-The project proposals should be written by the young research candidates and their selected mentors, with a maximum of two pages.
-The proposal includes:
+The project proposals should be written by the young research candidates and their selected mentors.
+The proposal must be a maximum of two pages (11-point font, 2.5cm margins, A4 or letter paper) and include:

 • Names and affiliations of the student and potential mentor.